Facilities and teaching

 - Superbly-supported fieldwork programme, in terms of both equipment and technical support

-Our degrees were granted accredited status by the Geological Society in 1999 and re-accredited in 2005, 2011 and 2017.
+All our current geology degrees with the exception of Physical Geography with Geology were granted accredited status by the Geological Society in 1999 and re-accredited in 2005, 2011 and 2017.
 The Geological Society of London is the professional society for geologists in the UK.

 The courses were considered excellent [...] the panel was particularly impressed by the amount of fieldwork undertaken.